Our Staff

 Lorren joined LSSG in April 2025, after earning her degree in Chemistry from the University of Texas at Austin.
 She has helped expand the organization’s programs and community outreach, and now serves as Program Coordinator, where she oversees weekly activities, coordinates volunteers, and leads fundraising events that support stroke recovery and wellness.

 The program coordinator also represents LSSG at local health fairs, promoting stroke awareness and helping new survivors and volunteers get connected with the group.
-Lorren is passionate about improving quality of life and serving her community.
+Lorren is passionate about improving quality of life and serving her community in Laredo before starting medical school.